AnssiR66/AlanStdLib/tests/README.md

 <!-- Sublime-Alan -->

-[Sublime-Alan documentation]: https://github.com/tajmone/sublime-alan#transcipt-and-solution-syntaxes "Go to Sublime-Alan documentation on Alan Solution and Transcript files"
+[Sublime Alan IF documentation]: https://github.com/tajmone/sublime-alan-if#transcipt-and-solution-syntaxes "Go to Sublime Alan IF documentation on Alan Solution and Transcript files"
-[Alan package]: https://github.com/tajmone/sublime-alan "Go to the Sublime-Alan project, a package that adds Alan syntax support to Sublime Text"
+[Alan package]: https://github.com/tajmone/sublime-alan-if "Go to the Sublime Alan IF project, a package that adds Alan syntax support to Sublime Text"

 <!-- EOF -->